jafingerhut/clojure-rte/README.md

 - Any name which is registered in `*rte-known*`.

-The dynamic variable `*rte-known*` is intended for applications to extend but comes equipped with several useful *meta-types*.
+The dynamic variable `*rte-known*` is intended for applications to extend but comes equipped with several useful *quasi-types*.
 For example, `integer?` means `(:or Integer
                    Long
                    clojure.lang.BigInt